PaulleDemon/AWS-deployment/redirectHttps.md

 ![https-redirect](https://github.com/PaulleDemon/AWS-deployment/blob/master/images/HttpsRedirect/redirect_to_Https.jpg)

-Thats it now all http protocols will be redirected to https.
+Thats it save the changes and now all http protocols will be redirected to https.